rya-sge/access-denied/_posts/2026-09-14-fri-toolbox-flashcards.md

 ### BCS compiler

-**In plain words:** replace each list by a hash fingerprint and the dice by hashes, and the game becomes one short proof.
+**In plain words:** The BCS compiler turns the interactive game into one short proof by replacing each list with a hash fingerprint and each random number with a hash.

 **Precisely:** The transformation of an IOP into a hash-based SNARK: strings become Merkle roots, cell reads become Merkle authentication paths, and challenges become hashes of the transcript (Fiat-Shamir).
 Proof size is driven by the number of cell reads.